 Do you feel like painting is a hassle?
 Do you wish it was easier and not as messy?
 I used to feel the same but now furniture painting is so relaxing to me.
 Plus, it’s cheaper than therapy!
 After refinishing so many furniture pieces, I have found what works and have made enough mistakes to know what doesn’t!
-So, I have compiled my best, low-cost tips and DIY furniture painting techniques to ensure the process is fast and easy, with no expensive paints necessary.
+So, I have compiled my best, low-cost tips for painting furniture to ensure the process is fast and easy, with no expensive paints necessary.

 A few days ago, I checked my Timehop App and saw the “After” pic for a piece I refinished a while back… How long ago was this update?
 According to Timehop, it was 10 YEARS AGO!!!
 Although it made me feel a little old, I also realized I’ve learned a lot in that time.